-Differences between Ordinary and Special damages Ordinary Damages Special Damages 1.
+Differences between Ordinary and Special Damages Ordinary Damages Special Damages 1.
 Damage which was naturally in the usual course of things.
 Damages which result from the breach of contract under special circumstances.
-2. Includes damages which the aggrieved party suffers due to indirect loss.
-D ifferences between Liquidated d amages and Penalty damages Liquidated Damages Penalty Damages 1. defaulting party represents a fair and genuine pre-estimate of If the sum payable by the defaulting party is not based on probable loss, but are disproportionate to the damages, such specified sum is known as penalty.
-2. They are imposed by way of It is imposed by way of punishment, so as to prevent the aggrieved party from committing a breach.
+2. Include damages which are due to natural and probable consequences.
+Includes damages which the aggrieved party suffers due to indirect loss.
+Differences between Liquidated Damages and Penalty Ddamages Liquidated Damages Penalty Damages 1. defaulting party represents a fair and genuine pre-estimate of 2.
+They are imposed by way of compensation to the aggrieved party.
+It is imposed by way of punishment, so as to prevent the aggrieved party from committing a breach.
+In England, no amount is awarded